WhyIsEvery4thYearAlwaysBad/CmdMenuGenerator/README.md

 If you are on a non-WinNT OS then use [Wine](https://www.winehq.org/) to run the generator, a Virtual Machine with Windows or the Bootcamp software that comes with MacOS (if Wine doesn't work), or just compile from the source code as this program does not use any OS specific code.

-NOTE: Non Windows users can get the needed captioncompiler.exe for a Source Game by forcing installation of the Windows version of the specified Source Game (through Properties > Compatibility).
+NOTE: Non-Windows users can get the needed captioncompiler.exe for a Source Game by forcing installation of the Windows version of the specified Source Game in Steam (through Properties > Compatibility).

 ## "What is this?"